 Gmail confidential mode lets users restrict recipients' access to sensitive email content.
-This feature is available to organizations that enable the feature and personal Gmail accounts and to G Suite domains that have enabled the feature.
+This feature is available to organizations that enable the feature and personal Gmail accounts.

 When a user sends a confidential message, Gmail replaces the message body and attachments with a link.
-Only the subject and body containing the link are sent via SMTP.
-Learn more about how to send messages with Gmail confidential mode.
+Only the subject and link are sent using SMTP.

 Confidential mode messages sent by users in your domain

 If your organization enables Gmail confidential mode, Vault can hold, retain, search, and export all confidential mode messages sent by users in your organization.

 Messages are available to Vault even when the sender sets an expiration date or revokes recipients' access to confidential mode messages.